weaviate/weaviate/gsi/README.md

 Prerequisites:
 * You should have access to a system with Gemini APU boards installed.
 * The system should have GSI's Fast Vector Search (FVS) support installed.
-* You should have received already an "allocation id" (which behaves like an API key.)
+* You should have created or received an "allocation id" for your system.
 * Without all of these you should not proceed and should reach out to your GSI Technology support contact.

 Container Setup: